A primer on the use of probability generating functions in infectious disease modeling: Proof of Theorems and

-We now prove the final detail.
-Given a length $j$ sequence $\Seq$ of non-negative integers that sum to $j-1$, we place $j$ nodes on a ring starting at the top and ordered clockwise.
+Given a length $j$ sequence $\hat{\Seq}$ of non-negative integers that sum to $j-1$, we place $j$ nodes on a ring starting at the top and ordered clockwise, following the example in Figure~\ref{fig:cyclic}.
 We label each $i$th node with $s_i$.
 If a node $v$ is labeled with $0$ and the adjacent position in the counter-clockwise direction has node $u$ with a positive label, we place an edge from $u$ to $v$ (with $v$ to the right of any previous edge from $u$ to another node) and remove $v$.
 We decrease $u$'s label by one.
+Note that at a given step there may be multiple pairs eligible to have edges placed between them, in which case we do all of them.
+If we did one at a time, the final outcome would be the same.

-This process reduces both the number of nodes and the sum by one.
-So the sum remains one less than the number of nodes.
+Each edge addid in this process reduces both the number of nodes and their sums by one, leaving all numbers as non-negative integers.
+So the sum remains one less than the remaining number of nodes.
 This guarantees at least one zero and at least one nonzero value until only one node remains.
 Thus we can always find an appropriate pair $u$ and $v$ until only a single node remains.
-The process constructs a tree (the final outcome has $j$ nodes and $j-1$ edges and is connected).
+The process constructs a directed tree (there are $j$ nodes with $j-1$ edges and the fact that a node is removed from the algorithm once an edge is added pointing to it guarantees no cycles).
 Fig.~\ref{fig:cyclic} demonstrates the steps.

-If the tree is rooted at the node that began at the top of the ring, then $\Seq$ corresponds to a depth-first traversal of that tree.
-If the tree is not rooted at the top, then a rotation of the sequence so that the root is at the top will result in a sequence which corresponds to a tree.
-All cyclic rotations of any length-$j$ sequence summing to $j-1$ are equally probable as sequences, but only one corresponds to a tree.
-Thus the probability that a random length-$j$ sequence summing to $j-1$ corresponds to a tree is $1/j$.
+If the tree is rooted at the node that began at the top of the ring, then $\hat{\Seq}$ corresponds to a depth-first traversal of that tree.
+It is a \L{}ukasiewicz word.
+Each cyclic permutation of $\hat{\Seq}$ rotates the location of the root to be one of the $j$ nodes.
+Only the case when the root is at the top will result in a \L{}ukasiewicz word.
+Thus $\hat{\Seq}$ has exactly $j$ distinct cyclic permutations, and exactly one of them is \L{}ukasiewicz word.
+This completes the final detail of the proof.

-So we finally conclude that the probability of a tree of $j$ nodes is equal to $1/j$ times the probability that $j$ randomly-chosen values from the offspring distribution sum to $j-1$.
-By repeated application of Property~\ref{property:sum2product}, this is $1/j$ times the coefficient of $y^{j-1}$ in $[\mu(y)]^j$ as Theorem~\ref{thm:power_magic} claims.
+So we finally conclude that the probability of a tree of $j$ infected nodes is equal to $1/j$ times the probability that $j$ randomly-chosen values from the offspring distribution sum to $j-1$.
+This is $1/j$ times the coefficient of $y^{j-1}$ in $[\mu(y)]^j$ as Theorem~\ref{thm:power_magic} claims.

 \ifsolns \else